ryanygu/respondeasy/README.md

 RespondEZ is a platform that streamlines the process of wedding invitations.
 Our platform handles the communication between event host and attendee to ensure a stress-free experience from both parties.

 CRUD
-Front end done in React.js.
+Front end done in pure React.js.
 Routing handled with Express.js.
-Back end done with Node.js, MongoDB (mLab), and Mongoose.
+Basic CRUD back end done with Node.js, MongoDB (mLab), and Mongoose.

 ### Usage